 The final body remains

-Finally, when months passed and the authorities secretly had the situation under control, someone quietly brought the partially destroyed remains to an area beyond the area of the search crew.
-They dumped the remains further up the river and disposed of the bodies in order to end the investigations.
+Finally, when months passed and the authorities secretly had the situation under control, someone quietly brought the partially destroyed remains to an area beyond that of the search crews.
+They dumped the remains further down the river and disposed of the bodies in order to end the investigations.

 The closing of the case